tom5610/reserved-instance-coverage-analytics/README.md

 # Amazon Reserved Instance Coverage Analytics

+> **⚠️ DISCLAIMER**: This tool provides analysis and recommendations for AWS Reserved Instance (RI) purchases.
+While we strive for accuracy, users should carefully verify all recommendations before making any RI purchase decisions.
+You are responsible for your own RI purchase decisions and their financial implications.
+Always review AWS documentation and consult with your finance team before making RI commitments.

 A command-line tool for analyzing AWS Reserved Instance (RI) coverage based on AWS Cost Explorer reports.

 > At the moment, only RDS Reserved Instances analysis is supported.